-autoconstrucción sets up a dialogue between theater, music and visual art.
-Theater director Antonio Castro, sculptor Abraham Cruzvillegas, and composer Antonio Fernández Ros conceived this project as a collaborative exercise including actors and musicians; its main point of reference is do-it-yourself construction and its economic, social, political and historical setting.
+autoconstrucción sets up a dialogue between theater, music, and visual art.
+Theater director Antonio Castro, sculptor Abraham Cruzvillegas, and composer Antonio Fernández Ros conceived this project as a collaborative exercise that includes actors and musicians; the main point of departure for this exchange is improvisatory construction and its economic, social, political, and historical settings.

-The idea is to set up a self-constructive dynamic based on improvisation, transformation and instability: Characteristic elements of do-it-yourself construction.
-Created on the basis of specific needs emerging from an exchange of ideas and experiences, this project features open-ended strategies of creation and interpretation.
+The idea is to activate a “self-constructive” dynamic built on improvisation, transformation, and instability: all characteristic features of do-it-yourself architecture.
+Conceived from specific needs that emerge from the exchange of ideas and images, this project generates open-ended strategies of creation and interpretation.

-autoconstrucción is the sum of many parts: Movement on stage, music, lighting—designed by Mónica Raya—and their interaction with objects and pieces conceived by artists who use various media in different contexts (Eduardo Abaroa, Allora & Calzadilla, Luz María Bedoya, Roderick Buchanan, Alessandro Ceresoli, Minerva Cuevas, Kate Davis, Dr. Lakra, Daniel Guzmán, Jonathan Hernández, Anna Jermolaewa, Hassan Khan, Gabriel Kuri, Michael Marriott, Jimena Mendoza, Roman Ondák, Damián Ortega and Frances Priest).
+autoconstrucción is the sum of many parts: movement on stage, music, lighting—designed by Mónica Raya—, and their interaction with objects and works conceived by artists from a variety of disciplines and contexts: Eduardo Abaroa, Allora & Calzadilla, Luz María Bedoya, Roderick Buchanan, Alessandro Ceresoli, Minerva Cuevas, Kate Davis, Dr. Lakra, Daniel Guzmán, Jonathan Hernández, Anna Jermolaewa, Hassan Khan, Gabriel Kuri, Michael Marriott, Jimena Mendoza, Roman Ondák, Damián Ortega, and Frances Priest.

-Following a series of projects dealing with do-it-yourself construction (exhibitions, books, a music album, a film, documentary records, and an account told by his own parents) presented in New York, Glasgow, London, Paris, Chicago, Cali, Havana and San Francisco, Abraham Cruzvillegas continues to examine the topic based on experiences at his family’s home in the Ajusco neighborhood, built on the lava fields of Coyoacán in the south end of Mexico City.
-He undertakes an exploration of the energy and processes of his neighborhood, its streets, its houses, their materials, their inhabitants.
+autoconstrucción is a long standing project whose many manifestations (exhibitions, books, a music album, a film, documentary research, and live account told by the artist’s parents) have been presented in New York, Glasgow, London, Paris, Chicago, Cali, Havana, and San Francisco.
+In this exhibition, Abraham Cruzvillegas continues to draw inspiration from his childhood home in the area of the Ajusco —built on the lava fields of Coyoacán in the south end of Mexico City.
+This project undertakes an exploration of the energy and processes of the artist's neighborhood: its streets, houses, construction materials, and people.

-autoconstrucción is also a outgrowth of Antonio Castro’s interests in finding new ways to represent the reality he explored in works such as Yamaha 300, El capote and 1822. in addition to this, Antonio Fernández Ros’s music creates both stable and unstable small-scale structures that are constantly interrupted in their attempt at acquiring an identity.
+autoconstrucción is also an outgrowth of Antonio Castro’s search for new ways to represent reality, something he has previously explored in works such as Yamaha 300, El capote, and 1822.
+In addition to this, the music of Antonio Fernández Ros creates small-scale structures that range from stable to unstable and are constantly interrupted in their quest for identity.